wrossmorrow/machtests/README.md

 If using `sqlite3` with a database on the `IFS` system, these scheduled tests will need to run on a staggered schedule to prevent collisions in accessing the `sqlite` database.
 However, this problem is alleviated should we use a machine-specific `sqlite3`database.
 In fact, we should store locally anyway: if `IFS` is unavailable, a database on `IFS` is not useful.
 This obviates the need to consider database write collisions.

-For example, tests on `yen1` starts at 0 minute mark of each hour, and have the `crontab` entry:
+We can, and do, keep a staggered schedule for other reasons though.
+A staggered schedule means that perhaps we get a better portrait of usage across the `yen`s over a given period, and also maybe means that we aren't imposing on all research computing activity at the same time when running the tests.
+As of now, tests on `yen1` starts at 0 minute mark of each hour, and have the `crontab` entry:

 ```
 $ crontab -e